Structure of normally and finitely non-co-Hopfian groups: Introduction

 Following \cite{fincohopf}, we say a group $\Gamma$ is \emph{finitely co-Hopfian} if $\Gamma$ does not contain any proper finite-index subgroup isomorphic to $\Gamma$.
 The finite co-Hopf property seems far more tractable than the co-Hopf property in general, at least when $\Gamma$ is finitely generated.
 Indeed it seems failure of the finite co-Hopf property is closely related to the presence of nilpotent subgroups.
 De Cornulier has studied which finitely generated nilpotent groups are finitely non-co-Hopfian \cite{cohopfnilp}.

-In part this is suggested by an analogous problem of topological nature: Namely, if $M$ is a closed manifold, we say $M$ is \emph{(topologically) self-covering} if there exists a finite cover $M'\to M$ with degree greater than 1 and such that $M'$ is diffeomorphic (homeomorphic) to $M$.
+In part this is suggested by an analogous problem of topological nature: Namely, if $M$ is a closed manifold, we say $M$ is \emph{self-covering} if there exists a finite cover $M'\to M$ with degree greater than 1 and such that $M'$ is homeomorphic to $M$.
 If $M$ is self-covering, then $\pi_1(M)$ is not finitely co-Hopfian.
+See \cite{selfcover} for more information on self-covering manifolds.

 Historically, a situation of particular interest has been the classification of expanding maps.
 A map $f:M\to M$ is \emph{expanding} if there is a Riemannian metric on $M$ such that $\|Df(v)\|>\|v\|$ for any unit tangent vector $v\in T^1 M$.
 Franks observed that if $M$ admits an expanding map, then $\pi_1(M)$ has polynomial growth \cite{franksexp}.
 Gromov proved that a group with polynomial growth is virtually nilpotent, and used this to prove that any manifold admitting an expanding map is infranil \cite{polygrowth}.
-See \cite{selfcover} for more information on self-covering manifolds.
+Monod has informed me by personal communication that the group-theoretic analogue is true: If $\Gamma$ is a finitely generated group that admits an endomorphism $\varphi$ that is expanding with respect to the word metric, in the sense that there exists $L>1$ and $C\geq 0$ such that for all $g,h\in\Gamma$, we have $|d(\varphi(g),\varphi(h))- L d(g,h)|\leq C$, then $\Gamma$ is virtually nilpotent.